xen0n/github-rs/README.md

 - Linux
 - MacOSX

+## Minimum Compiler Version
+Due to the use of certain features github-rs requires rustc version 1.18 or higher.

 ## Project Aims
 - Have a robust API where everything is error handled properly to avoid panics of any kind.
 A library is the base of an application and should